Trifle

 Ya Gotta Do The Work” — When you work in the field of public safety research, you learn that most politicians don’t know much about crime stats.
 Many don’t seem to care whether or not their statements about crime are true or even reasonably accurate.
 (Lyrics)

-An Issue Like No Other” — Many politicians don’t try to reduce or prevent violent crime.
+An Issue Like Few Others” — Many politicians don’t really try to reduce violent crime.
 They use the issue to motivate their voter base.
 (Lyrics)

 Policy Must be Factual” — I’m disturbed by how many social policies are designed for political purposes, without concern for research or facts.
 Or worse, policymakers are happy to make up their own facts.
 (Lyrics)